Norway Savings Bank Data Breach

 - Does This Cost Anything?

-Norway Savings Bank Data Breach: Lawsuit Investigation
+Norway Savings Bank Data Breach: Legal Investigation

 Norway Savings Bank Security Incident: What Happened?

-The investigation, concluding on October 27, 2025, revealed that the breach might have exposed names, addresses, dates of birth, Social Security numbers, tax identification numbers, and financial account information.
+The investigation, concluding on October 27, 2025, revealed that the Marquis data breach might have exposed names, addresses, dates of birth, Social Security numbers, tax identification numbers, and financial account information.
 Norway Savings Asset Management Group accounts were not impacted.

 According to a report submitted to the Maine Attorney General's Office, the Norway Savings Bank data breach impacted 51,000 individuals.